waku-org/nwaku/docs/operators/how-to/configure.md

 ## Configuration use cases

-This an index of tutorials explaining how to configure your nwaku node for different use cases.
+This is an index of tutorials explaining how to configure your nwaku node for different use cases.

 1. [Connect to other peers](./connect.md)
 2. [Configure a domain name](./configure-domain.md)